 The projects that had been launched over the previous years continued both in Italy and Romania, the aim being to voluntarly increase safety in the shopping centres:

 DOME SKYLIGHTS (ITALY): in 2019 an assessment was initiated regarding the management and monitoring of fall protection systems, and more specifically, of the dome skylights on the Shopping Centre roofs.
-In 2021 monitoring activities continued, leading to the planning of the first actions to be carried out in 2022.

 ANTI-SEISMIC (ITALY): following the earthquake that hit Emilia Romagna in